NotePlan/plugins/jgclark.Summaries/README.md

 Note: **Why use `@run(...)` (mentions) rather than `#run(...)` (hashtags)**?
 Well, it just felt more right to use `@run()` as there are already `@done(...)` and `@repeat(...)` mentions in use in NotePlan that include a value in the brackets.
 And in NotePlan, hashtags that end with a decimal number ignore the fractional part (e.g. `#run/5.3` ignores the `.3`) but they are not ignored inside for `@run(5.3)`.  _However, you can use a `#hashtag/value` if you don't mind this limitation._

 ## 'heatmap for complete tasks' command
 This displays a 'heatmap' chart of many tasks you've completed on each day (see example above).
 It uses the `@done(...)` dates in all daily, weekly and project notes over the number of weeks you specify to look back (via the 'Chart Duration (in weeks)' setting).
-If you don't set it, the plugin will generate a sensible period up to 12 months.
-It also counts completed tasks without `@done(...)` dates on Calendar notes, assuming the tasks were completed on the day or start of week in question.
+If you set this to 0, the plugin will generate a sensible longish period between 6 and 12 months.
+It also counts completed tasks without `@done(...)` dates on Calendar notes, and assumes the tasks were completed on the day or start of week in question.

 (NotePlan automatically appends a 'completion date' to completed tasks if you have the Preferences > Todo > Append Completion Date setting turned on.)